A

 Humans

 If you eat any type of fish or seafood, you have probably seen arctic char on the menu once or twice.
 Humans hunt wild char and also farm them to create an abundant source of the tasty fish.
 Plus, eating char is better for the environment than some other types of fish.
-The Monterey Bay Aquarium rates it as a best choice fish for consumption due to its sustainability.
+The Monterey Bay Aquarium rates it as the best choice of fish for consumption due to its sustainability.

 Humans affect arctic char in another way.
 Several lake and river populations of char have been killed off due to acidification of the water or poor water quality.
 This can happen due to chemical runoff from commercial agriculture and other activities.